me-sam9/dotfiles/README.md

 - An emoji file

 ## Requirements
-- Obviously, you need all the programs I just listed in the previous section, but if you don't want to use any of them, you can delete them from the `home` directory.
+- Obviously, you need all the programs listed in the previous section, but if you don't want to use any of them, you can delete them from the `home` directory.
-- It's recommended to use [GNU Stow](https://www.gnu.org/software/stow) to link these dotfiles using the boostrap script, but you're free to use the method you want to use.
-Otherwise, download them yourself and link their paths.
+- A POSIX compliant shell
 - And, of course, you will need [git](https://git-scm.com), to clone this repository.

 ## Usage
 ```
-./dotlink
+./install
 ```

 ## Notes